Gnomiro/ledps/README.md

 * Ailment damage still snapshotting or updated live?
 Duration and Effect snappshotted? - Did on March 8th 2020
 * Ailments seem to snapshot!
 * Can Trigger trigger?
-* Does a TriggerHit procc buffs like Undisputed?
-Should probably... -> Adapt TriggerSkills -> Buffs as Ailment resp. nonDamagingAilment/buff

 # General
 * Naming style: 'camilleCase'